fennih/fraitmo/README.md

 # FRAITMO - Framework for Robust AI Threat Modeling Operations

 A modular framework to automate threat modeling for Agentic AI / LLM-based systems.
-It parses DFDs, builds semantic models, and leverages **Ollama + RAG** to identify and contextualize threats from a structured knowledge base.
+It parses DFDs, builds semantic models, and leverages **multiple LLM providers + RAG** to identify and contextualize threats using both structured knowledge bases and direct LLM reasoning.

-**✨ New: LangGraph-based orchestration with AI-aware threat analysis**
+**✨ New: Unified LLM Client with LM Studio support + Parallel LangGraph Architecture**

 ---